Fall and Winter Hikes

 Upper Bidwell Park

 A magical place to venture at any time of year, during the winter, the foliage and scenery change through our beloved Upper Bidwell Park makes it an even more special place.
 Here are some of our favorites.

 - T-Ford Loop (formerly Big Chico Creek): This is an excellent hike year-round but best when the creek is at lower levels.
 It’s a moderate 10.5-mile day hike, which crosses the creek and displays just how magnificent Upper Park is.

-An easy 5.1-mile hike in Upper Park, it offers beautiful views of Big Chico Creek canyon at any time as well as Lovejoy Falls after significant rains.
+- Old Homestead: An easy 5.1-mile hike in Upper Park, it offers beautiful views of Big Chico Creek canyon at any time as well as Lovejoy Falls after significant rains.
 It also has a newly renovated picnic table where the Simmon’s cabin once stood, conveniently located to have a rest before heading up the steep hill.

-Phantom Falls - Table Mountain
+Phantom Falls on Table Mountain

 The break-taking hike to Phantom Falls is an easy 6.6 mile loop offering views of five waterfalls, which begin to flow just after the first big rain falls around mid-November due to thin soil on top of the Lovejoy Basalt.
 Because this hike has some cross-country routes, it’s highly recommended to use a reliable map and bring water.

-Many Waterfalls - Table Mountain
+Many Waterfalls Loop on Table Mountain

-For those interested in a more challenging hike, the Many Waterfalls loop offers a challenging day hike.
+For those interested in a more challenging hike, the Many Waterfalls Loop offers a challenging day hike.
 At 11.3 miles, the hike features at least 9 waterfalls and up to 14 if you go a few days after a major rainfall.
 You’ll also be treated to a view of Beatson Hollow, a spot where Bald Eagles have been spotted.

-This 8.2-mile moderate day hike features a 415-foot waterfall and beautiful fall color in November.
+Feather Falls is an 8.2-mile moderate day hike features a 415-foot waterfall and beautiful fall color in November.
 There is the upper trail which is longer, but wider and smoother; the lower trail is shorter but steeper.